-Cassette Filter vs Baffle Filter Chimney: Which One is Right for Your Kitchen?
+Cassette Filter vs Baffle Filter: Which One to Pick?

 Cassette filters are cost-effective and ideal for light cooking styles like boiling and steaming.
 You can wash and reuse them multiple times, adding to their affordability.